 3. Sleeping on a silk pillowcase is believed to help reduce hair breakage (available from John Lewis and other online retailers)

 4. Avoid pulling on your hair by wearing it in a ponytail – it may be tempting but those fragile roots will suffer and more hair will fall.

-5. Consider a different cut when salons re-open in April… a long style can make thin hair look straggly and frail at the ends, whereas a shorter, blunter cut can help create an illusion of thickness, according to stylist, Justine Marjan.
+5. Consider a different cut… a long style can make thin hair look straggly and frail at the ends, whereas a shorter, blunter cut can help create an illusion of thickness, according to stylist, Justine Marjan.